Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # ModalWX
 wxWidgets is a cross-platform GUI toolkit for building WIMP style GUIs.
 Such GUIs divide the screen spatially into Windows.
-The smallest windows are controls such as clickable Buttons.
+The smallest windows are controls such as clickable Buttons which serve as the units of the GUI.
 The mouse is used to select space on-screen, making it easy to navigate this spatial organization of the screen.
 WIMP UIs are non-modal even though they may contain modal elements such as dialogs.